barbarer/py4e-int/_sources/06-strings/06-debugging.rst

     What kind of pattern is used to prevent errors?

     - :[Gg]aurdian( [Pp]attern)*: Correct!
 A guardian pattern can be used as an extra check to prevent errors.
       :.*: Try again!

-.. fillintheblank:: str-debug-fitb-string
-    :practice: T

-    What string method is used to prevent errors?

-    - :[Ss]tartswith: Correct!
-The string method startswith can be used as an extra check to prevent errors.
-      :.*: Try again!

-.. fillintheblank:: str-debug-fitb-error
-    :practice: T

-    What kind of error will come from trying to access a nonexistent index?

-    - :[Tt]raceback( [Ee]rror)*: Correct!
-Try to access an index that isn't there causes a traceback error.
-      :.*: Try again!